AndreBaltazar8/ablac/docs/llvm-backend.md

 by their dynamic addresses and verify native-width truncation plus argument position.

+The wider OpenGL registry batch extends that same exact lowering through eleven `i32` lanes, trailing and grouped pointers, 64-bit offset/size arguments, and mixed integer/float state layouts.
+Each normalized signature retains its own intrinsic name and LLVM function type; no variadic or width-erasing fallback is used.

 Unsafe pointer offsets lower through integer address arithmetic for every offset, including zero.
 This keeps boxed `AblaValue` storage out of native structure addressing and is covered by a zero-offset store regression.